-- 1. Provide decent, affordable rental and owner-occupied housing for low- and very low-income persons throughout the City; - 2.
-Upgrade public infrastructure and facilities in areas of the City principally occupied by persons with low- and very low-incomes; - 3.
-Provide human services for low- and very low-income individuals and families; - 4.
-Improve accessibility for persons with disabilities; and - 5.
-Support emergency shelters and improve supportive services for persons experiencing homeless or those at-risk of becoming homeless, by helping them obtain and sustain permanent housing.
+- I. Provide decent, affordable rental and owner-occupied housing for low- and very low-income persons throughout the City; - II.
+Upgrade public infrastructure and facilities in areas of the City principally occupied by persons with low- and very low-incomes; - III.
+Provide human services for low- and very low-income individuals and families; - IV.
+Improve accessibility for persons with disabilities; and - V. Support emergency shelters and improve support services for persons experiencing homelessness or those at-risk of becoming homeless, by helping them obtain and sustain permanent housing.